Terry Powell, CCSP, CFCA Board Director and Sr. Security Specialist, Lumen

 The industry owes a great deal of gratitude to Invoca, who has thousands of Toll Free numbers and was probably impacted more than most.
 Invoca reached out directly to the FCC regarding this issue, and organized a weekly meeting with them and the former Level 3 for updates.
 This is something that could be difficult for even the larger carriers.
 The FBI-Philadelphia office was quickly pulled into the meetings, since there was a case opened with them.
 Once the information was provided to them, the law enforcement agencies began to send inquiries and subpoenas to the providers that appeared in the tracebacks.
 Although there were no arrests or fines ultimately, the inquires were significant enough to scare a few providers into removing the bad actors from their platforms, vastly reducing the volumes of these artificially generated calls.

 Current day, we’re now looking forward to the 8YY Access Charge Reform issued by the FCC to take effect on July 1st.
 This order is designed (among a couple of other things) to transition originating access fee charges to bill-and-keep, and transition 8YY database query dips to $0.0002 per call.
-Both components will take affect over 3 years, but we’re hoping that they are in effect very early in that broad 3-year window.
+Both components will take effect over 3 years, but we’re hoping that they are in effect very early in that broad 3-year window.
 I think I speak for everyone in that we’re all hoping that this will be the silver bullet for this issue and TFTP will just be a case study for future fraud mitigation analysis.